spacehare/spyro-blender/README.md

 - i have python scripts dated `2023-02-03` meant for playing around with BPY (Blender Python) and FBX stuff. and then i tried again in 2024.
 - my memory is a bit fuzzy... but i recall trying to use the FBX files by IAmKnotMax, but then wanting to just do all the importing myself instead.
 - in `2014-05-24`, i took a bunch of screenshots inside of Spyro World Viewer.
-- i found a ZIP file with WAD files that i extracted myself from the game discs (labelled: 1 eng, 2 plat, 3 gh) dated `2016-09-30`
+- i found a ZIP file with WAD files that i extracted myself from the game discs (labelled: "1 eng", "2 plat", "3 gh") dated `2016-09-30`
   - the files inside of the ZIP file are dated `2015-01-06`
 - the OBJ files that i am working with are also dated `2014-05-24`.
 SpyroWorldViewer extracted these from the WAD files.